India–Russia relations: Modern political relations

+Russia's new foreign policy concept after the start of its invasion of Ukraine proposes to deepen its relations with India and China as a counterweight to the West, but Beijing and New Delhi have their own unique policies.
+In the first two decades of the 21st century, the balance of power in the China-Russia alliance has reversed, relations between China and India gradually deteriorated.
+China is now the senior partner, whereas Russia is further diminished by the quagmire in Ukraine, and Moscow even rejects the validity of the term Indo-Pacific.
+Some views believe that Putin's acceleration closer to China makes “[India-Russia] relationship is going down from being a very high-value strategic partnership to a transactional one”.
+India has also stepped up "Multi-Alignment Strategy" to mitigate the negative impact of the deepening of China-Russia relations.

+In June 2023, an event at India's embassy in Moscow called "Namaste Moscow" was held to facilitate cultural exchange between India and Russia.
+In August 2023, the embassy held celebrations commemorating 76 years since Indian independence.

+In December 2023, India's External Affairs Minister S. Jaishankar met Putin and Foreign Minister Sergey Lavrov over a five-day visit, praising the two countries' "all-time high" trading volume, praising the trade as "balanced", "sustainable" and providing "fair market access".

+In July 2024, Prime Minister Modi visited Moscow to meet Putin, his first visit to Russia in five years.
+The two embraced as Modi climbed out of his car; this act was criticized by Ukrainian president Volodymyr Zelenskyy as it happened on the same day that Russian missiles struck a children's hospital in Kyiv.
+During the visit, the two countries discussed nine strategic areas for closer economic cooperation, including nuclear energy and medicine, with a goal to significantly improve bilateral trade by 2030.

 IRIGC

 The Indo-Russian Inter-Governmental Commission (IRIGC) is the main body that conducts affairs at the governmental level between both countries.
-Some have described it as the steering committee of Indo-Russia relations.
-It is divided into two parts, the first covering Trade, Economic, Scientific, Technological and Cultural Co-operation.
+Some have described it as the steering committee of India–Russia relations.
+It is divided into two parts, the first covering Trade, Economic, Scientific, Technological and Cultural Cooperation.
 This is normally co-chaired by the Russian Deputy Prime Minister and the Indian External Affairs Minister.
-The second part of the commission covers Military Technical Co-operation this is co-chaired by the two countries respective Defence Ministers.
+The second part of the commission covers Military Technical Cooperation; this is co-chaired by the two countries respective Defence Ministers.
 Both parts of IRIGC meet annually.

 In addition, to the IRIGC there are other bodies that conduct economic relations between the two countries.
-These include, the Indo-Russian Forum on Trade and Investment, the India-Russia Business Council, the India-Russia Trade, Investment and Technology Promotion Council and the India-Russia Chamber of Commerce.
+These include, the India-Russia Forum on Trade and Investment, the India-Russia Business Council, the India-Russia Trade, Investment and Technology Promotion Council and the India-Russia Chamber of Commerce.

 An article penned by Vladimir Putin was published in The Times of India on 30 May 2017, a day before Prime Minister Narendra Modi's visit to Russia, to mark the 70th anniversary of the establishment of relations between India and the Russia on 13 April 1947.